Why is my credit score going down

 A: In that case, depending on the cause of the drop, you can take the relevant actions.
 For instance, if the score drops due to late payments, make sure to pay future installments on time without any delays.
 If it is because of an error in the report, then raise a dispute using a dispute letter template.

-If you need free assistance with DIY credit repair, simply download the CoolCredit app and let the AI assistant help you analyze and improve your scores.
+If you need assistance with DIY credit repair, simply download the CoolCredit app and let the AI assistant help you analyze and improve your scores.

 ios-playstore app